 Content Management System (CMS) – A computer application that supports the creation and modification of digital content using a common user interface and thus usually supporting multiple users working in a collaborative environment.
 WordPress is a CMS.

-Content Marketing – A combination of sharing other people’s content and your original content on social media.
+Content Marketing – A combination of sharing other people’s content and your original content on social media with the objective of being known as an expert in your field and driving traffic to your website for lead generation or sales.

 Conversion Rate – A measurement comparing the numbers of visitors to your website and how many of them clicked on a CTA.
 Works together with the Click-Thru-Rate.
 On your website, if you have 100 visitors and 2 converted (bought something, subscribed, or downloaded what you have to offer), then you have a 2% conversion rate.
 That’s about standard.
 Conversion rates vary by industry and depend on marketing strategy, CTAs and the product or service being sold.